Friday, November 2, 2012

 Sausage Breakfast Casserole

-I made this recipe when the boyfriend of my oldest daughter, and his Mom, came to our house so that the kids could go to the prom together.
-They live six hours apart - across the state from one another and had never met before in the 1 1/2 years of their relationship.
-(If you want to read their story, you can find it in my family blog.)
+I made this recipe when the boyfriend of my oldest daughter, and his Mom, came to our house so that the kids could go to the prom together (I have the story of his visit with his mom in my family blog.)

 Since they drove through the night and arrived at breakfast time I had planned to have this ready when they arrived.
 But I doubled the bread and it took forever to bake - although it was still yummy.